ovh/data-processing-spark-submit/README.md

    --repositories REPOSITORIES
-                          Comma-delimited list of additional repositories (or resolvers in SBT) --properties-file      Read properties from the given file --ttl                  Maximum "Time To Live" (in RFC3339 (duration)) of this job, after which it will be automatically terminated
+                          Comma-delimited list of additional repositories (or resolvers in SBT) --properties-file      Read properties from the given file --ttl                  Maximum "Time To Live" (in RFC3339 (duration) eg. "P1DT30H4S") of this job, after which it will be automatically terminated
    --help, -h             display this help and exit